What to look out for when getting on board cloud accounting

-So, instead of having to frantically alternating between different software in your desktop and migrating data from one software to another to generate insight for the company, now this software can interact in one platform and churn out the data automatically.
+So, instead of having to frantically alternate between different software on your desktop and migrating data from one software to another to generate insight for the company, now this software can interact in one platform and churn out the data automatically.

 Besides third-party integrations, cloud accounting also adopts a pay-per-use pricing strategy where the higher options offer richer features.